yr14cl/dataanalysis_session/README.md

 # dataanalysis_session
 ## Overview
-This project focuses on reconstructing and analyzing user sessions in Wooclap, a digital classroom interaction platform.
+This project focuses on reconstructing and analyzing user sessions in teaching app, a digital classroom interaction platform.
 Since Wooclap logs do not provide session identifiers, our goal is to infer them from user interaction data, enabling more realistic, session-oriented analytics.

 I implement two distinct strategies depends on whether have timestamp data: